How to Say "The wizard must be quiet in the mountain" in Korean | 에서 Grammar

 What does "The wizard must be quiet in the mountain" mean in Korean?

-The Korean sentence "마법사는 산에서 조용히 해야 해요." translates to "The wizard must be quiet in the mountain." in English. "마법사는 산에서 조용히 해야 해요." is a simple A1–A2 sentence that paints a clear scene.
-It ends with "-요" so it feels polite and warm.
-It is perfect for fairy-tale style narration.
+The Korean sentence "마법사는 산에서 조용히 해야 해요." translates to "The wizard must be quiet in the mountain." in English.
+When you say "마법사는 산에서 조용히 해야 해요.", you are not just translating — you are adopting a Korean mindset.
+The sentence carries the warmth of nature's beauty.

 Pronunciation guide: mabeopsaneun saneseo joyonghi haeya haeyo.